-Edward Hasted in 1797 describes the landscape of the parish Brenchley as being wooded especially around the edges, with old-fashioned timber farmsteads sited around small forstals and greens, with wide verged and green-swarded bye roads, deep and miry in winter (hasted 1797 V p281).
-He is describing a medieval landscape which had remained relatively unaltered for centuries.
-However by the beginning of the 19th century top fruit, orchards and hop grounds were being laid out across the parish.
+Edward Hasted in 1797 describes the landscape of the historic parish Brenchley as being heavily wooded especially around the edges, with old-fashioned timber farmsteads sited around small forstals and greens, with wide verged and green-swarded bye roads, deep and miry in winter (Hasted 1797 V p281).
+The wood at Paddock alias Parrock was a large swathe of coppices straddling the main drove road from Maidstone into the Weald.
+Hasted is describing a medieval landscape which had remained relatively unaltered for centuries.
+However by the beginning of the 19th century top fruit, orchards and hop grounds were being laid out across the parish, sweeping away the woodland.
 The coming of the railway provided a transport system whereby fresh fruit could be delivered to markets in London and further afield.
 Large groups of medieval and early post-medieval field systems were swept away as regular-shaped orchards were established.